 - Speech coaching and practice occurs from 4:30 – 6:00pm

 - Debate coaching and practice is from 6:30 – 8:00pm

 - Regular parental participation in club meetings and tournaments is essential and required

 - For directions to the Church, click here.

 Since Vector Speech and Debate is a parent-led cooperative effort, parents are needed to help with teaching and coaching at meetings every week.
 (New parents are provided the necessary training.)
 Please plan to have one parent in regular attendance.
 If this is an impossibility for your family, please speak with club leadership about other ways that you can contribute to Vector outside of meeting time.
 More information on Meetings.

 Please see our Parent & Student Involvement tab for more information.

 Q: Is there a dress code for speech and debate meetings and tournaments?

-For Meetings: New Vector students will receive a Vector t-shirt at the first meeting.
-Students can wear their t-shirt with jeans, khakis, or skirts for girls.
+For Meetings: Business Casual.
 No shorts are permitted at meetings.
+Students can wear their Vector t-shirt with jeans, khakis, or skirts for girls.

 For Speech and Debate Tournaments: Vector follows the dress code guidelines of Stoa.